wuwowuyi/Fine-Tuning-Language-Models-from-Human-Preferences-Pytorch-Implementation/README.md

 # lm-human-preferences

-This repo is my rewrite in Pytorch 2.0 of [lm-human-preferences](https://github.com/openai/lm-human-preferences) which contains code for the paper [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593), implemented using Tensorflow v1.
+This repo is my rewrite in Pytorch 2.0 of [lm-human-preferences](https://github.com/openai/lm-human-preferences) which is Tensorflow v1 implementation of the paper [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593).

 This paper is OpenAI’s original RLHF work from 2019.
 See [my notes of this paper](Paper.md).